falke-ai-circuit/LOGReport/docs/token_processing.md

 ## Overview

 This document describes the implementation of sequential token processing for FBC/RPC services in the LOGReporter application.
-The implementation ensures that tokens are processed one at a time with proper completion-based chaining and safety mechanisms.
+The implementation ensures that all token types (FBC, RPC, LOG, LIS) are processed uniformly with proper completion-based chaining and safety mechanisms.

 ## Key Features